 The Science of Snow and Frost

-Kids can use snow, ice, and frost to learn about crystals – a concept that they’ll eventually encounter when they study chemistry, but will understand much better if they have some firsthand experience with them.
+Kids can use snow, ice, and frost to learn about crystals – a concept that they’ll eventually encounter when they study chemistry but will understand much better if they have some firsthand experience with them.
 Snowflakes are a beautiful form of crystals, each one showing off a microscopic symmetrical design of spears, points, indents, and cutouts.
 Be sure to read the book Snowflake Bentley (by the talented Mary Azarian), a true story about the Vermont man whose curiosity about snowflakes lead him to be the first to photograph them!
 It would be pretty tricky to make snowflakes at home, but with a magnifying glass and a small square of black fabric, you can take a semi-close look at them when you venture outside.
-See if you can identify a difference between the shape and size of snowflakes and the snowy clumps that fall during each snowstorm we get…
+See if you can identify a difference between snowflakes’ shape and size and the snowy clumps that fall during each snowstorm we get.

 Another great topic to include in a study of winter precipitation is frost.
 See if you can find out the difference between snow and frost, and then see if you can identify the specific types of frost.
 Frost is not, of course, a light dusting of snow, though there is a type of frost that tries to masquerade as snow (surface hoarfrost) and a kind of frost that grows from a similar process to the one that produces snow (rime formation frost).
-The many different types of frost are found during different weather and moisture conditions, and some are very rare.
+The many different frost types are found during various weather and moisture conditions, and some are very rare.
 However, once you’ve learned what they look like, you might see them more often than you’d expect.